Agents' fees paid by English clubs up by 38% for 2016-17

 Football clubs, especially top clubs, are getting more and more income, so what happens?
 Players get bigger and bigger wages, and agents therefore get bigger and bigger fees.
 It's a product of the marketplace we're in, so I'm not surprised.

-I wish it were less, but we're in a marketplace, highly competitive.
+I wish it were less, but we're in a marketplace that is highly competitive.
 We've never been able to get any traction and get an agreement to say we'll all dock pay more than X, whether it's 5%, 10% or whatever the figure could be.
 There seems a reluctance to go down that route.
 There's no other way we could perhaps rein in what agents get.

 There are good agents, less good agents and they can earn huge amounts of money.
 That sometimes can attract the wrong sort of person because the prize is so high.
 It's one of those facts of life.
 We wish it was different, but we seem incapable of controlling it.
 All clubs do their best, obviously we don't want to pay any more than we have to.
 But it's a tough market.
 They play the field, which they're entitled to, and it's not easy.